-1450 South Arm Road (known as simply 1450) is a private home for Simon Spain and Victoria Ryle but also operates as a meeting place for creative thinkers of all kinds.
+1450 South Arm Road (known as simply 1450) is a private home for Directors Simon Spain, Victoria Ryle and Georgia Spain but also operates as a meeting place for creative thinkers of all kinds.
 Through events, gatherings and residencies, based around the arts of all forms, the house for is a base for making, sharing, reflecting and collaborating.
 You can find out more about staying at 1450 below. all that we are is a not-for-profit company.

 Architecturally designed by DesignHaus Architects, clean lines combine with high ceilings, natural materials, extensive glazing and stacker doors to connect to the outdoors embracing the picturesque surrounds and creating a warm, sunny and light filled retreat.

 The venue offers three double bedrooms, each with two single beds (or one double), with two other double bedrooms available nearby.
 There is a shared kitchen and laundry and shared bathroom.
 In addition there is a more private space consisting of living/working room, double bedroom and bathroom.
 These rooms surround a large office and media/meeting room together with two large decks.
-There is plenty of parking and a large workshop/studio.
 The property is virtually off grid with solar panels and rainwater tanks but providing the comfort of reverse cycle air conditioning throughout and wood heating.
 In the main house there is a large dining area for guests with a sitting room, wood fire and additional decks.

 The retreat provides the luxury of space and privacy and is set amongst a quiet, scenic backdrop less than 25 minutes from the Hobart CBD, 10 minutes from wonderful beaches and only 20 minutes from Hobart airport.